Technical Writing Experience Guidelines

 The Technical writing requirement can be met by completion of a scholarly publication as defined by the following three options:

-- Science-based paper accepted for publication in a peer-reviewed journal or peer-reviewed conference proceedings in which the student is the lead author or has written the large majority of the paper; or
+- Science-based paper accepted for publication in a peer-reviewed journal or peer-reviewed conference proceedings in which the student is the lead author or has written the large majority of the paper or

-- Science-based paper a College of Science faculty member with expertise in the area deems of publishable quality; or
+- Science-based paper a College of Science faculty member with expertise in the area deems of publishable quality or

 - Three approved science-based papers of at least 1,500 words each, at least one of which makes a strong or persuasive argument.

-- Meet with your academic advisor to discuss your interest in using an experience to meet the Technical Writing requirement; review the approval process and how to complete required documentation.
+- Meet with your academic advisor to discuss your interest in using an experience to meet the Technical Writing requirement; review the approval process and how to complete the required documentation.

 - Complete the Experiential Learning Contract

 - To complete the contract, you will identify an Evaluator (ex., faculty member, research principal, or employment supervisor) who will work with you to assess and evaluate your technical writing process and experience.
 You will need to secure this individual's signature on the contract.* Once completed, you will submit or send the Experiential Learning Contract to the address below.

 - Complete the Technical Writing Preapproval Form with your Evaluator before beginning a technical writing experience.